Photo: Jonatan Stålhös/imagebank.sweden.se

 By placing demands on its own enterprises and promoting sustainable initiatives in general, the Swedish Government aims to inspire all companies to increase their sustainability efforts.

-The Swedish Government owns more than 50 companies of various sizes.
+The Swedish Government owns 46 companies of various sizes, two of which are listed companies.
 In 2007, Sweden became the first country to demand sustainability reports from state-owned enterprises.
 The reports have to comply with guidelines from the Global Reporting Initiative (GRI).

 In 2012, Sweden took another important step by asking state-owned companies to set several sustainability goals, and to report on them in 2014.
 The targets are to be set by the company boards, with focus on diversity, environment issues, human rights, working conditions, anti-corruption measures, business ethics and gender equality.
 The targets must also be measurable, specific and relevant to the companies’ operations.